davestroud/DDS_Analytics/README.md

 #### Data Set has 1,470 observations with 35 variables.
 Nine of the variables are categorial, while the remaining 26 are numeric.

 #### Changed DistanceFromHome, RelationshipSatisfaction and WorkLifeBalance to categorical variable to satisfy the requirement of having a Life Satisfaction variable.

+#### Is there a relationship between Age and Income.
+Color each point based on the Gender of the participant.
+#### What about Life Satisfaction?

+#### Changed Attrition variable to a factor from a string to prepare for logistic regression analysis.